FireSourcery/FireSourcery_Library/README.md

 * Motor - Motor Control Library
   - Motor - Functions and state information for the operation of a single unique motor.
-  - Motor Controller - Functions and state information common to all motors, e.g. handling of communication, user input/outputs.
+  - MotorController - Functions and state information common to all motors, e.g. handling of communication, and user input/outputs.

 * Peripheral - Peripheral abstraction layer.
-Common peripheral interface called by upper layers.
+A common peripheral interface called by upper layers.
   - HAL - Hardware abstraction layer.
 Handling of hardware registers, per chip implementation.

 * System - Common interface for system functions.
 Abstraction layer over some hardware dependencies.